stephensamonte/Learning-AI-GTA5/README.md

 This is just a high aiming project to challenge me to learn new things.

+# NOTE: This project is no longer being worked on because I need a computer with a more powerful GPU.
+Currently I have a laptop with an integrated graphics card.
+It is is not powerful enought for machine learning training that I wish to do for this project.

 ## Latest Showcase Video:
 [![Latest Showcase](https://img.youtube.com/vi/I6uy5MXM1rs/0.jpg)](https://www.youtube.com/watch?v=I6uy5MXM1rs)